creoworship/creoworship.github.io/README.md

 # creoworship.github.io
-An info site for Creo Worship and other groups in the Tenth Church gym
+An info site for Creo Worship and other groups in the Tenth Church gym.
+Contact jordanmychiu [at] gmail [dot] com to ask about contributing.